ITU-BDSA23-GROUP9/Chirp/README.md

 - [License](#license)

 ## Overview
 This project constitutes Group 9's attempt at creating the Chirp! web application in the course Analysis, Design and Software Architecture at the IT University of Copenhagen.
-The Chirp! application is a X-like (formerly known as Twitter) application that encompasses much of the same functionality.
+The Chirp! application is an X-like (formerly known as Twitter) application that encompasses much of the same functionality.
 As such, it is possible for a user of the application to - among other things - send cheeps (this applications version of tweets) to other users, like other users cheeps, and to view their individual timelines.
 To create the application, the group used a number of different technologies such as ASP.NET Core and SQLite.

 ## User manual